top of page

 (630)390-9733

-Jessica enjoys working with teens, young adults and individuals 60+, and families who are suffering from severe mental health concerns.
 Welcome to our practice!
 We are dedicated to giving you the support you need, when you need it.
 Being a therapist is the best.
-It is a privilege to be invited into your inner world during a period of crisis.
+It is a privilege to be invited into your inner world.
+If you are entering a period of intentional growth or a crisis, we are here to support you.
 My intention is for you to have increased clarity of thought, inner peace, and renewed energy to live life to the fullest.
 My sessions often involve laughter, moments of greater self awareness, and exposures to prepare for the future.
-Modalities I use include: CBT, DBT, ACT
+Modalities I use include: CBT, DBT, ACT, and RRT Finding a therapist that is the "right" fit can be a challenge.
+New Day is dedicated to having highly skilled therapists that are in-tuned to their clients' needs.
+My role as "Intake Coordinator" is to help you get connected with a therapist that is well suited to support your presenting concerns, along with identifying which therapist could be a good fit for your personality.
+We are very fortunate to have a strong team that can support most families' needs but helping you find the right therapist is most important.
+I'm happy to connect with families and to provide them resources even if it's not with us.
+We are here to help.
+Feel free to call and we can start the conversation.

 Cari Misavage